 However, it is very important to note, that we do not believe in using force, intimidation, punition or aversion in teaching ever.
 Just like most people do not believe in corporal punishment to teach our youth in our school systems.
 This is where my ethics and morals and the IAABC’s diverge.
 Fun Paw Care holds ourselves to the highest moral and ethical code, more so than any organization created.
-While it is true that some of our affiliated organizations follow LIMA (least intrusive minimal aversive) ethical and moral behavior modification and training code.
-We do not believe in leaving the option open to use pain, force, or abuse to achieve our training and behavior modification goals, when we see fit (baring an emergency that will imminently save an animals life, like pulling on a leash to get a dog out of the street to avoid being hit by a speeding car).
+While it is true that some of our affiliated organizations follow LIMA (least intrusive minimal aversive) ethical and moral behavior modification and training code, we do not believe in leaving the option open to use pain, force, or abuse to achieve our training and behavior modification goals, when we see fit (baring an emergency that will imminently save an animals life, like pulling on a leash to get a dog out of the street to avoid being hit by a speeding car).
 However, also very important to remember, just as there are very poor lawyers and doctors, there are also very poor certified dog trainers and behaviorists.
 Just having theoretical or practical knowledge about something does not make one proficient or even marginally equipped to create and execute a successful behavior modification protocol and/or to help a family.
-In reality it takes much more than certification to be great at something.
+In reality, it takes much more than certification to be truly great at something.

 The Landscape is Constantly Changing

 Although I have been educating families and dogs for decades, this credential is held in high regard by the dog behavior community and veterinarians alike.
-In that light, in this unregulated industry it is imperative to lend regulation, credibility and licensing standards to an industry that is rife with animal abusers and fly-by-night start-ups.
+In that light, and in this unregulated industry it is imperative to lend regulation, credibility and licensing standards to an industry that is rife with animal abusers and fly-by-night start-ups.